-Traveling in Tuscany by train is definitely a good way to discover the beauties of our region.
-If you are scared about driving a car along the roads of the Belpaese, trains give you the opportunity to move around comfortably sit in your seat and to admire the different landscapes rolling out of the window.
+Traveling around Tuscany by train is definitely a good way to discover the beauties of our region.
+If you are scared of driving a car along the roads of the Belpaese, trains give you the opportunity to move around comfortably sit in your seat, and admire the different landscapes rolling out of the window.

 The connection between the main cities of Tuscany by train is absolutely great.
-You can easily go from/to Florence and Pisa, Lucca or Siena, and move up and down along the coastline.
-Instead, it could be more difficult to reach rural areas and some small villages due to the lack of train stations.
+You can easily go from/to Florence and Pisa, Lucca, or Siena, and move up and down along the coastline.
+Instead, it could be more difficult to reach rural areas and small villages due to the lack of train stations.
 In this case, do not worry.
 Usually, public buses run between these hamlets and the closest rail stations.

 In Italy, there are two main train companies.
 Trenitalia provides high-speed trains (the Frecce), and also a widespread coverage of the territory with national and local trains.
-The other company, Italo, operates only with high-speed trains connecting the main Italians cities.
+The other company, Italo, operates only with high-speed trains connecting the main Italian cities.

 Tuscany by train: how to do it